scottstraughan/strong.scot-feed/content/rants/2024-12-16-uxl-foundation-annual-report.md

 - 🖌️ **Styling**

-Every detail — from colour choices to page flow — was carefully crafted to reflect the bold, forward-looking identity of the **UXL Foundation**.
+Every detail — from colour choices to page flow — was carefully crafted to reflect the bold, forward-looking identity of the UXL Foundation.
 I made sure the design stayed true to their established brand, using the full palette and vibe that makes UXL so distinctive.

 The end result?
-A sleek, vibrant, and fully polished **PDF report**, professionally formatted and distributed widely across digital channels.
+A sleek, vibrant, and fully polished PDF report, professionally formatted and distributed widely across digital channels.

 ### A Few Highlights: